-As you maneuver through the exciting yet competitive food sector, Farm Food Drink has a team of industry leaders to help you grow your business and be sustainable for the long haul.
-Whether you need market research, business planning, creative marketing, or all three teams, we can help you better connect with your customer and get the right things done.
+As you maneuver through highly competitive and challenging food sector, Farm Food Drink has a team of industry leaders to help you grow your business and be sustainable for the long haul.
+Whether you need market research, business planning, marketing, or all three teams, we can help you better connect with your customer and get the right things done to grow your business.

-Much of our success has come at the grass roots level, rooted in our client and food industry relationships.
-We share a social purpose with our clients and colleagues in further developing regional food systems and local food economies.
+Much of our success has come at the grass roots level, rooted in our client and food industry connections.
+We share a social purpose with our food business and social enterprise clients in growing regional food systems and local food economies.

-We are exclusive to the agri-food sector and serve only small to medium food and farm companies, mostly based in BC.
-All of our team is empowered and enriched by the passion and work ethic of our clients, this fuels our work.
-That’s why we say “Doing good work for good people doing good things (with food)” is our true mission.
+We are exclusive to the agri-food sector and serve only small to medium food and farm companies.
+All of our team is empowered and enriched by the values, passion and work ethic of our clients, this fuels our work.
+That’s why “Doing good work with good people doing good things (with food)” is our true mission.

 Meet some of our team...

 Greg has decades of proven industry experience in business development, strategic planning, and marketing.
 With a background in big business and a social purpose to develop local food economies, Greg has one foot in a dress shoe, one in a gumboot.
 Although ultra confident in both worlds, his passion lies with small food and farm companies.
 Greg excels at and loves the collaboration process, using the first-hand experience of our client’s vision, products, and operation to form their strategy for market growth and sustainability.
 This two way, sharing and learning process is what fuels his ongoing journey to grow BC’s local food economy.